Skip to Main Content

 Class Histories

 Frances Livingston Johnson wrote the 5-page essay detailing the college career of the Class of 1912 - complete with a sly sense of humor and footnotes - that appeared in the Oak Leaves.
-Perhaps she passed down her desire for documentation to her sister, Mary Lynch Johnson (Class of 1917), who wrote the first school history, A History of Meredith College.
+Perhaps she passed down her desire for documentation to her sister, Mary Lynch Johnson (Class of 1917), who wrote and published the first college history, A History of Meredith College (1956.)

 The five pages of the 1912 Class History appeared in the Oak Leaves.